vdarkobar/npm-test/README.md

 #### Expose your services easily and securely
 ---

-Login to <a href="https://dash.cloudflare.com/">CloudFlare</a> and point your root Domain to your WAN IP using an A record.
+Login to <a href="https://dash.cloudflare.com/">CloudFlare</a> add a website and point your root Domain to your WAN IP using an A record.
 ```
     A | example.com | YOUR WAN IP
 ```